-Carrots are rich in Beta-Carotene which is converted by the small intestine into Vitamin A. However, eating carrots won’t change eye shape and won’t help heal refractive problems of the eye, which is why treatments include glasses, contact lenses, and eye surgery.
+Carrots are rich in Beta-Carotene which is converted by the small intestine into Vitamin A.5 However, eating carrots won’t change eye shape and won’t help heal refractive problems of the eye,6 which is why treatments include glasses, contact lenses, and eye surgery.
 Not carrot consumption.

-This study published by Karger showed “no positive or negative effect” of Beta Carotene on cataracts going on to conclude any improvements noted were “of no clinical or public health significance”.
-A meta-analysis of published relevant studies confirms that Beta Carotene “had no significant association with risk of cataract”.
+This study published by Karger showed “no positive or negative effect” of Beta Carotene on cataracts going on to conclude any improvements noted were “of no clinical or public health significance”.7 A meta-analysis of published relevant studies confirms that Beta Carotene “had no significant association with risk of cataract”.8

-In conclusion, everything I learned as a child was a lie, carrot consumption does not improve eyesight, and everyone should take carrots off their plate and put them exactly where they belong: in the trash.
+In conclusion, everything I learned as a child was a lie, carrot consumption does not improve eyesight, and everyone should take carrots out of their cakes, off of their plate, and put them exactly where they belong: in the trash!!!

 - Group Capt John ‘Cat’s Eyes’ Cunningham The Telegraph – Obituaries 23 Jul 2002

 - A WWII Propaganda Campaign Popularized the Myth That Carrots Help You See in the Dark by K. Annabelle Smith